 Seminar: Religion, Art and Visual Culture.

 What do the visual arts tell us about religions in ways that written texts alone cannot?
 How do religious practices actually train religious people to see?
 Such questions will begin our examination of various media (including painting, calligraphy, architecture, film, and comics) in conjunction with various religious traditions (Christianity, Islam, Judaism, Hinduism, Buddhism).
-Prerequisite, One course in either art history or religious studies.
+Prerequisite, one course in either art history or religious studies.
 Required weekend field trip to New York City.
 (Same as Religious Studies 375.)
 Maximum enrollment, 12.
+Rodriguez-Plate.

-406S Seminar in Modern and Contemporary Art.
+Senior Seminar in Global Contemporary Art.

-Seminar in Neo-Classicism.
+Senior Seminar in Art History.